Reduce Complexity with

-An e-book for beginners and experts alike, providing a comprehensive and easy-to-understand access to the Vehicle-to-Grid communication protocol.
-It has fast become standard literature in this industry.
+An e-book for beginners and experts alike.
+Reduces the steep learning curve of ISO 15118 by providing a comprehensive and easy-to-understand access to the Vehicle-to-Grid communication protocol.
+Written by one of the few co-authors of ISO 15118, this e-book has fast become standard literature in the industry.

 The ISO 15118 Manual is an eBook for beginners and experts alike.
 Both in-depth and clear at the same time, the eBook is geared toward building a foundational and overarching understanding of ISO 15118 and expanding on its numerous characteristics.